All eyes are on the 77th Primetime Emmy Awards taking place on Sunday.

-The annual awards show will celebrate the best in television that aired between June 2024 to May 2025.
+The annual awards show -- celebrating the best in television that aired between June 2024 to May 2025 -- will take place Sunday, Sept.
+14, at the Peacock Theater in Los Angeles.

-Ahead of television's biggest night, we're sharing everything you need to know about who is hosting, nominated and more.
+Ahead of television's biggest night, we're sharing everything you need to know about who is hosting, who is nominated and more.

-Leading up to the Emmys, he told Stephen Colbert in June that he "wants everyone to have a good time" and will try to make the show "as lively as fun in the moment."
+Leading up to the Emmys, he told Stephen Colbert in June that he "wants everyone to have a good time" and will try to make the show "lively and fun."

 Bargatze has been called "The Nicest Man in Stand-Up" by The Atlantic magazine.
 His sold-out shows have broken venue attendance records with 1.2 million tickets sold in 2024.